AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 Understanding LVDS Serialization

 LVDS signals are serialized differential signals that are normally sent out synchronously with a differential clock signal.
 Differential pairs that carry data signals are called data lanes, while differential pairs that carry clock signals are called clock lanes.
-Data lanes, together with the clock lanes they are synchronized with, create a channel.
-The following diagram shows how the parallel data serialized on the TX is sent over the wires, received, and deserialized back into parallel data on the RX.
+Data lanes and their synchronized clock lanes make up a channel.
+The following figure shows how the parallel data serialized on the TX side is sent, received, and deserialized back into parallel data on the RX side.

-Trion FPGAs only support half-rate LVDS serialization, in which data is sent and received on both the rising and falling edges of the serial clock.
+Trion FPGAs only support LVDS serialization at half-rate only.
+In half-rate mode, data is sent and received on both the rising edge and falling edge of the serial clock.

 Edge-Aligned Signals